HaloLive/HaloLive.Library/README.md

 # HaloLive.Library
 Library containing assemblies for the HaloLive project.

+## Setup

+To use this project you'll first need a couple of things:

+* Visual Studio 2017

+## Builds

+TODO

 ## Tests

 |    | Linux Debug | Windows .NET Debug |